-1. Students are to remain seated when the bus is in motion and observe reasonable conduct.

-- 2. Silence is necessary at all railroad crossings. - 3.
-Food or drinks cannot be consumed on the bus.
+- 1. Students are to remain seated when the bus is in motion and observe reasonable conduct. - 2.
+Silence is necessary at all railroad crossings. - 3.
+Food or drinks cannot be consumed on the bus. - B. Students who do not exhibit behavior aligned with our code of conduct are subject to being picked up by an approved contact and removed from the field trip.